-For information related to the delay in the issuance of the 2022 Annual Comprehensive Financial Report, please see the section titled "FINANCIAL STATEMENTS" in the Appendix A - The State of California, dated as of March 24, 2023, which is attached as Exhibit 2 to the Corporation's Annual Report for Fiscal Year Ended June 30, 2022, dated March 24, 2023.
+For information related to the delay in the issuance of the 2022 Annual Comprehensive Financial Report, please see the section titled "FINANCIAL STATEMENTS" in the Appendix A - The State of California, dated as of March 24, 2023, attached as Exhibit 3 to the Annual Report State of California Fiscal Year Ended June 30, 2022, dated March 24, 2023.
 This Annual Report was filed with the MSRB through EMMA concurrently with this notice.